swcarpentry/r-novice-gapminder/06-data-subsetting.md

 So why can't we use `==` like before?
 That's an excellent question.

-Let's take a look at just the comparison component:
+Let's take a look at the comparison component of this code:

 ~~~{.r}